Lemonatix/how-to-python/README.md

 #### Linux/Windows/macOS

 1. Open a terminal.
 2. Navigate to the directory where you want to clone the project.
-Either in your explorer/file manager, i.e for linux:
+Either in your explorer/file manager, e.g for linux:

    ```bash
    cd /home/user/my-python-project